PaulStoffregen/XPT2046_Touchscreen/README.md

 The Z coordinate represents the amount of pressure applied to the screen.

+## Reading ADCs Info

+The XPT2046 is loaded with a VBat input with an internal voltage divider 1:4, so you can input 0.125V to 6V without issues.
+There's also a AuxIn you can input 0.125V to 1.5V.
+Finally, there's also an ambient temperature sensor.
+The resolution is 1.6°C per bit and fluctuates a lot (+/- 3°C), but gives a general idea.

+Using the following commands, you can access those values:

+      Serial.println(ts.getVBat());
+      Serial.println(ts.getAuxIn());
+      Serial.println(ts.getTemp());
+      Serial.println(ts.getTempF());

 ## Adafruit Library Compatibility

 XPT2046_Touchscreen is meant to be a compatible with sketches written for Adafruit_STMPE610, offering the same functions, parameters and numerical ranges as Adafruit's library.